 Just trying to imagine all that could be packed into our trip completely boggled my mind.

 After our trip, I’d want to recall every one of the colorful people we met, the new places we were able to visit and the foreign foods we finally had a chance to sample.…

 You can see how this might be useful, can’t you?

 It’s not merely that I needed a book where I can record my travel memories, though.
 Not at all.
 There’s another factor: I wanted the entire experience to be a pleasure, not just in the writing but in the reading.

 There’s something very satisfying about holding a hardcover book.
 I have lots of spiral notebooks and I have to admit that I rarely look at them once they’re full of notes.
 Somehow they don’t garner the same respect.

 Not just your everyday notebook

-After yielding to temptation and shelling out $19.95 plus tax, I really hope this travel journal turns out to be as useful as it looks.
-It certainly has more appeal than any of the other notebooks I have ever purchased.
+After yielding to temptation and shelling out $19.95 plus tax, I left hoping this travel journal would turn out to be as useful as it looked.
+It certainly had more appeal than any of the other notebooks I have ever purchased.

 Here are 3 things I like: